Is a Correction Looming Ahead for Agenus Inc. (AGEN)

-Agenus Inc. (NASDAQ:AGEN) went down by -7.78% from its latest closing price compared to the recent 1-year high of $6.79.
-The company’s stock price has collected -5.04% of loss in the last five trading sessions.
-Press Release reported on 12/22/21 that Balstilimab Plus Zalifrelimab Data Published in Journal of Clinical Oncology (JCO)
+Agenus Inc. (NASDAQ:AGEN) went up by 1.34% from its latest closing price compared to the recent 1-year high of $6.79.
+The company’s stock price has collected -12.68% of loss in the last five trading sessions.
+Press Release reported on 01/05/22 that Agenus to Participate at Upcoming Investor Conferences

 Is It Worth Investing in Agenus Inc. (NASDAQ :AGEN) Right Now?